gfox72/DOCTEST/DESIGN_REFERENCE.md

 Once the document management structured is established and standardization and formatting are proven to work efficiently, more involvement from the community will be encouraged and facilitated to make Dero's documentation decentralized and a best in class reference for its users.

-## Document types <a name="docTypes"></a>
+## Document categories<a name="docCat"></a>
 As the project grows, decisions on different document types may evolve in function of the demand from its community and individuals developping on the Dero blockchain.
-Currently, the following types/categories are considered required to start with:
+Currently, the following categories are considered required to start with:
   * DIP : Dero Improvement Process documents - see DIP-1 for reference
   * INFO : Informational and guidelines (as this very document)
   * APP : Application notes demonstrating technical possiblities